dev4pakistan-covid19/covid19/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The covid19 package provides data in csv format from the Johns Hopkins COVID19 Dashboard for the Novel Coronavirus Epidemic(COVID-19).
+Code provides data in csv format from the Johns Hopkins COVID19 Dashboard for the Novel Coronavirus Epidemic(COVID-19).
 The data is pulled daily from the Johns Hopkins University Centre for Systems Science and Engineering [repository](https://github.com/CSSEGISandData/COVID-19)

+Furthermore, repo will have maps and other code+analysis

-## Data Set
+## DATASET(s)

 The following is a description of the variables in the covid19 dataset